paveloom-d/dev/README.md

 Remember, you can't publish new ports when the container is already running.

-If the SSH service is running inside the container (it starts automatically when you open a new shell instance, however, you can check this by doing `service ssh status`), you can SSH into the container as follows:
+If the SSH service is running inside the container (it starts automatically when you open a new shell instance, although you can check this by running `service ssh status`), you can SSH into the container as follows:

 ```bash